ESL Questions About Hawks

 5. Do you think hawks are strong birds?
 Why or why not?

-See also ESL Questions About Baboons
+See also ESL Questions About Wombats

 Intermediate ESL Writing Questions about hawks